-R. Bryan Riggsbee, Chief Financial Officer and Treasurer - manage the Company to achieve designated financial targets for total revenues and adjusted operating income for fiscal year 2016; increase level of income generation from international operations; continue development work on financial function in support of operations; develop internal audit function on enterprise risk; and improved investor relations.
+R. Bryan Riggsbee, Chief Financial Officer and Treasurer - manage the Company to achieve designated financial targets for total revenues and adjusted operating income for fiscal year 2017; achieve designated financial target for cost savings; achieve designated financial targets relating to the integration of our acquisitions; evaluate and complete at least one strategic, revenue generating new business opportunity; and manage Enterprise Risk Management function.